Unam3dd/unam3dd.github.io/blog/source/_posts/libft.md

 ---
-title: LIBFT Project Report 📘
+title: 42 LIBFT Project Report 📘
+description: This first project as a 42 student will enable you to consolidate your pool skills.
+You'll be recoding a number of functions from the standard C library, as well as other utility functions that you'll reuse throughout your course.
 date: 2024-05-13 15:39:22
 tags:
     - algorithms